AppLayerLabs/applayer-gitbook/contracts/precompiled-contracts/creating-a-dynamic-contract-simple/simple-contract-header.md

 }
 ```

-Then, implement the `registerContract()` function declared previously by calling another function from `ContractReflectionInterface` called `registerContractMethods()`, passing a few arguments to it, like this:
+Then, implement the `registerContract()` function declared previously by calling a function from the `ContractReflectionInterface` class called `registerContractMethods()`, passing a few arguments to it, like this:

 ```cpp
 class SimpleContract : public DynamicContract {